Updated March 21, 2023

 - Implementing on-the-fly streaming data pipelines that reliably get data between two entities in the system.

-Below are some widely implemented use cases of Kafka application:
+Below are some widely implemented use cases of the Kafka application:

-Kafka works better than other traditional messaging systems such as ActiveMQ, RabbitMQ, etc. In comparison, Kafka offers better throughput, built-in partition facility, replication, and fault-tolerance capabilities, which makes it a better messaging system for large scale processing applications.
+Kafka works better than other traditional messaging systems such as ActiveMQ, RabbitMQ, etc. In comparison, Kafka offers better throughput, built-in partition facility, replication, and fault-tolerance capabilities, making it a better messaging system for large scale processing applications.

 2. Website Activity Tracking

-User activities (page views, searches, or any actions done) can be tracked and fed for real-time monitoring or analysis via Kafka or use Kafka to store these kinds of data into Hadoop or data warehouse for later processing or manipulation.
-Activity tracking generates a huge amount of data that needs to be transferred to the desired location without any kind of loss of data.
+User activities (page views, searches, or any actions) can be tracked and fed for real-time monitoring or analysis via Kafka or Kafka to store these kinds of data into Hadoop or data warehouse for later processing or manipulation.
+Activity tracking generates a huge amount of data that needs to be transferred to the desired location without losing data.